Included with The Woofer Tester Pro:

 AC & DC Thiele-Small Model Compression

-The Woofer Tester Pro can also measure T/S models while stepping through DC bias or AC drive level.
-This can reveal suspension and motor mechanical offsets, or provide compression modeling information.
+The Woofer Tester Pro can also measure T/S models while stepping through DC bias or AC drive levels.
+DC offset testing reveals suspension and motor mechanical offsets, while AC drive levels provide compression modeling information.
 The XY plot tool compares any parameter pair.

 Cms versus Xmm Displacement BL versus Xmm Displacement